 Personal perception and experience are what make your observation essay uniquely yours.
 They allow you to bring a fresh perspective to your subject, highlight aspects others might overlook, and infuse your writing with your voice and style.

-The Pre-writing Stage Steps
+The Pre-writing Stage: Outline and Steps

 1. Choose a Subject for Observation